mschmitt19/twilio-webchat-with-serverless/README.md

 ### Populate `.env` Files

-There are two `.env` to populate; one at the root of the respository and one in the `./serverless` directory.
+There are two `.env` to populate; one at the root of the repository and one in the `./serverless` directory.

 1. Run the following to make a copy of the `.env.sample` file at the root, then populate the values: